 Although IUDs are safer than ever before, it’s still too soon to tell if some listed long-term risks are truly likely.

 For example, the package inserts for Mirena, Liletta, Skyla, and Kyleena all advise against use if you’ve ever had breast cancer.
-But there hasn’t been any conclusive evidence about an increased risk of cancer.
+However, there hasn’t been any conclusive evidence about an increased risk of cancer.

-Some research suggests a link between levonorgestrel-releasing IUDs, like Mirena, and a reduced risk of endometrial and ovarian cancers.
 The copper IUD may also decrease your risk of endometrial cancer and possibly even cervical cancer.

-Other risks are established, but still quite rare.
+Other risks are established but still quite rare.
 These include pelvic inflammatory disease and perforation.

 Is it really possible for an IUD to fall out?

-That’s why checking for your strings and recognizing your body patterns is important.
 If you can’t feel your strings, but your clinician says everything seems healthy, start using a journal or download a period tracker app to help monitor changes in flow, mood, or pain.

 For most people, the IUD has more pros than cons — like not having to think about birth control for at least 3 years, depending on the type you get.

-Recent research also backs this love of IUDs.
+Research even backs this love of IUDs.
 IUD users are more likely to stick with their birth control than folks who use other methods, like the pill.

 “It was free, I don’t have to go to the pharmacy once a month, and I never have to think about birth control,” says Nicole S., 25.
 “It’s life changing.”